Rarotonga, 2010

 • the cost of energy for heat.

 In most situations the largest of these expenses will be rent or mortgage payments.
-Typically this alone is enough to push the shelter expense to the maximum allowed (see chart below).
+Typically this alone is enough to push the shelter expense above the maximum allowed (see chart below).

 .
 Maximum Shelter Amounts

-The total of the above shelter expense covered cannot exceed the maximums set out here (EXCEPT in the rare situation where the cost for heat exceeds the maximum shelter amount, then the shelter cost shall be the actual cost for heat [Reg s.31(2)2]).
+The total of the above shelter expense covered cannot exceed the maximums set out here (except in the rare situation where the cost for heat exceeds the maximum shelter amount, then the shelter cost shall be the actual cost for heat [General Reg s.31(2)2]).

 Benefit Unit SizeMaximum Monthly Shelter Allowance